 b.
-The applicant requests an upgrade of the characterization of service to reflect Honorable and a narrative reason change in accordance with the rescinded COVID-19 vaccination mandate.
-The applicant was separated under the provisions of Army Regulation 635-200, Chapter 14-12c, due to Misconduct (Serious Offense), with a General (Under Honorable Conditions) discharge.
+The applicant requests an upgrade of the characterization of service to reflect Honorable along with a narrative reason, RE code, and SPD code change in accordance with the rescinded COVID-19 vaccination mandate.
+The applicant's service AMHRR is void of the specific facts and circumstances concerning the events which led to his discharge from the Army.
+The applicant's DD Form 214 (Certificate of Release or Discharge from Active Duty) reflects the applicant was separated under the provisions of Army Regulation 635-200, Chapter 14-12c, due to Misconduct (Serious Offense), with a General (Under Honorable Conditions) discharge and a RE Code of 3.
 The applicant was counseled, flagged, and received a GOMOR for refusing to comply with the COVID-19 mandate.
 The applicant's AMHRR is void of any other disciplinary actions.

 c.
 The applicant's AMHRR is void of evidence which reflects the applicant requested a religious or medical exemption request to the COVID-19 vaccination mandate.
+The applicant states there was a request to be exempted from the vaccine due to being a traditional Catholic.